 6. Follow this visa guide:

-There would be no interview for the UK tourist visa application unless the embassy requested one for you.
+There would be no interview for your UK tourist visa application unless the embassy requested one for you.
 Submission of application is made via VFS Global.
 Just follow the guide (in this link), and you’re good to go.

 You have nothing to worry about as long as you meet the requirements and your documents are complete, and as long as you have provided honest and genuine details on your application form.
 The details must be consistent with the papers you are going to submit.